Your guide to learning to drive in Wimbledon

 You can also search the DVSA to find the nearest test centre to your postcode.

 Local driving instructors in Wimbledon give you the inside information.

 This goes for just about everywhere, but especially for Wimbledon with its variable traffic conditions.
 Make sure you drive around the test area, approaching all the major junctions and roundabouts.
 If the traffic is heavy, think about how you can adjust your driving style.
 By the time you’re back on the road for your test you’ll be that much more comfortable.

 With so much local traffic, hazards can emerge very quickly.
 Checking where you are in relation to the cars around you allows you to react more quickly.
-Carol, a driving instructor in Wimbledon, says: “Examiners will watch to make sure you’re checking your mirrors and blindspots.”
+A local driving instructor in Wimbledon, says: “Examiners will watch to make sure you’re checking your mirrors and blindspots.”